twitter/nodes/README.md

 ## Background

-When you write an asynchronous service, like an RPC server, or just an non-blocking library to do some work, you may need to implement an interface like this (especially if you use [Finagle](https://twitter.github.io/finagle/)):
+When you write an asynchronous service, like an RPC server, or just a non-blocking library to do some work, you may need to implement an interface like this:

 ```java
 Future<Response> processRequest(Request req)
 ```

-Your logic goes inside `processRequest()`, you may do some local computation here, call some external services, or even run some code in another threads.
+Your logic goes inside `processRequest()`, you may do some local computation here, call some external services, or even run some code in another thread.
 The logic dependencies in these code could be complicated.
-Finagle provides a paradigm for [concurrent programming with Futures](http://twitter.github.io/finagle/guide/Futures.html).
-The `Future` class is a good building block, but it's not exactly convenient, nor Java friendly.
-Usually it involves lots of nested callbacks and repeated function signatures.
-When it comes to waiting on multiple Futures, the code gets ugly very soon.
+[Finagle](https://twitter.github.io/finagle/) provides a good paradigm for [concurrent programming with Futures](http://twitter.github.io/finagle/guide/Futures.html).
+The `Future` class is a greate building block, it decouples the execution logic and the thread scheduling, so the developer can focus on the logic dependencies rather than their actual execution.
+However, this library was written in Scala and isn't exactly Java friendly.
+It naturally involves a lot of callbacks and repeated function signatures.
+When it comes to waiting on multiple Futures, the code gets ugly very fast.
 Nodes is a Java library that aims to solve these problems, making the asynchronous code easier to read, to maintain and to test in Java.

 ## Basic Concepts
 A node is an asyncrhonous processing unit.
-It takes multiple asyhcrounous input nodes (dependency nodes), and produces a single output, asyncrhonously.
+It takes multiple asyhcrounous input nodes (dependencies), and produces a single output.
 It will only start executing when all inputs are ready.
-A node object is also a handle to its output: like `Future<A>` in Finagle, `Node<A>` represents an asychronously computed data of type A. Actually `Node` and `Future` are mutually convertible.
+A node object is also a handle to its output.
+Like `Future<A>` in Finagle, `Node<A>` represents an asychronously computed data of type A. Actually `Node` and `Future` are mutually convertible.
 The tutorials below will show you how to create nodes and assemble them into a dependency graph.

-Another way to understand nodes is to consider them Asynchronous Functions, every node with input of type A, B, C and return type of X can be thought as a function:
+Another way to understand nodes is to consider them asynchronous functions, every node with input of type A, B, C and return type of X can be thought as a function with signature:

 ```java
 Future<X> process(Future<A> a, Future<B> b, Future<C> c)
 ```

-Actually this is very close to how its implemented, except that the input arguments have to be declared as dependency enums.

 ## Tutorials

-For quick examples, please see `src/main/java/com/twitter/nodes_examples`.
+For quick examples, please see [src/main/java/com/twitter/nodes_examples](src/main/java/com/twitter/nodes_examples).

 ### Creating a Node

-If your node has a fixed number of dependencies, the most common way to create a Node is as follows:
+If your node has a fixed number (more than 1) of dependencies, the most common way to create a Node is as follows:

 ```java
 // A node that produces an integer as output